 - 1 cup powdered sugar

-- 1 tablespoon vanilla bean paste OR 1 vanilla bean, split in half and seeds scraped
+- 1 vanilla bean split in half and seeds scraped

 - Preheat the oven to 350 degrees.
 Grease the inside of a loaf pan.